Learn System Design

 To distribute incoming traffic evenly across our multiple servers we can use a simple load balancing algorithm like round robin.
 Upon connecting to a Realtime Messaging Server through the load balancer, the client needs to send a message informing the server of which live video it is watching.
 The Realtime Messaging Server then updates a mapping in local memory with this information.
 This map would look something like this:

-The question then becomes how does each Realtime Messaging Server know that a new comment was created?
-We can use a pub/sub system to solve this problem.
 A pub/sub system is a messaging system that uses a publish/subscribe model.
-Publishers send messages to a topic, and subscribers receive messages from a topic.
-In our case, the comment management service would publish a message to a topic whenever a new comment is created.
-The Realtime Messaging Servers would subscribe to this topic and receive the message.
+Publishers send messages to a channel or topic, and subscribers receive messages from a channel or topic.
+In our case, the comment management service would publish a message to a channel whenever a new comment is created.
+The Realtime Messaging Servers would all subscribe to this channel and receive the message.
 They would then send the comment to all the viewers that are watching the live video.

 Challenges